Five Year Anniversary

 On 6 May 2018, Internet Policy Review turned five!
 We are celebrating five years of excellent research and accessible publishing in an emerging field.
 To everyone who has contributed, the editorial team would like to extend a heartfelt Thank You!

-This year, we are planning a Best-of of all published articles, a (very) Special issue and last but not least: a big anniversary event at HIIG Berlin on 4 September.
+This year, we are planning a number of activities, among which: a big anniversary event at HIIG Berlin on 4 September.
 See you there!

 Since its early days, Internet Policy Review has grown into a full scholarly journal in the field of internet regulation.
 Its diverse community of authors and reviewers spans disciplines including law, computer science, media studies, and social sciences.
 It has its home in academia, while dialoguing with civil society, industry and governments.
 In five years, the journal has put out 102 peer-reviewed papers and 181 news items and opinion pieces over the course of 7 volumes, including 5 special issues.

 Internet Policy Review started off as a project of the Alexander von Humboldt Institute for Internet and Society (HIIG, Berlin), then quickly taking the RCUK Centre for Copyright and New Business Models in the Creative Economy (CREATe, Glasgow) on board, and the CNRS’ Institut des sciences de la communication (ISCC, Paris).
 Last year, the Internet Interdisciplinary Institute (IN3, Barcelona) joined as the fourth publishing partner.

 Beyond this foundational collaboration, the journal has engaged in a variety of partnerships with indexing, open access and sponsoring organisations, as well as the international conferences AoIR and IAMCR.

 All of these undertakings have gone hand-in-hand with a strong commitment to open access.
 In this context, the journal has participated in exchanges, built out its infrastructure, and shared its open publication spirit and knowledge at events and on the web.